 - No muffin tin?
 Do bake the cookie dough in mini cupcakes liners.
 This is also an easy way to serve individual desserts for a school or work office party.

 If you really love candy stuffed cookies, then you’ll love replacing the peanut butter cup candy with Rolos or a variety of Hersey kisses flavors work well with this recipe, too.
 Your grandmother may have called these mini peanut butter cup cookies by the classic names of Holiday Hideaway Cookies, peanut butter tarts, peanut butter temptations, and hidden treasure cookies.
+Peanut butter cookie recipes are my favorite kind of treat.
+Regardless, peanut butter lovers will love this pb cup recipe.

 Peanut Butter Cup Cookies